 You’re faced with short, adverts/announcements from different sources in the German media (each one complete in itself).

-In the modal paper, they mainly concern German language courses.
+In the model paper, they mainly concern German language courses.

 There is a list of seven people and their needs.
 The task is to match the up each individual with the ad offering what they’re looking for.